HappyPathway/template-automation-lambda/README.md

 python -m pytest tests/ -v -m integration
 ```

 Note: Integration tests will create temporary repositories in your GitHub organization.
 These repositories will be archived (not deleted) after the tests complete.
+To implement full cleanup, the test code would need to be modified to delete repositories instead of archiving them.

 ## Resources